Child care providers are encouraged to prioritize these workers as each phase unrolls.

 .
 We will connect you to programs that need staff or families that need child care.

 (*Note: You are REQUIRED TO POST your completed plan in your program environment to be available for review by parents/staff…)

 All child care programs are required to complete a business safety plan that identifies operations and procedures in lieu of COVID-19.
 Download a copy of the safety plan template

 Effective 4/17/2020 at 8 p.m., face coverings are required to be worn when you are in public and cannot be 6′ from other people.
 Children under 2 years of age should not wear face masks.

 Child care providers are required to wear face masks when working with children and it is recommended that children in their care also wear them.
-The Child Development Council is working to gather a supply of face masks for child care staff and children.
+Face shields are also acceptable.

 At this time, masks can be purchased from the following local vendors: